Yashinkhan/yashinkhan/README.md

 ###

-<p align="left">My name is Yashin khan and I'm a <br> computer science engineering student from Gauhati University Institude of Science and Technology.</p>
+<p align="left">My name is Yashin khan and I'm a <br> computer science engineer from Gauhati University Institude of Science and Technology.</p>

 ###